 But it’s not just credit cards that look to cash in on late fees, here’s what Mozo found after extending the search to 445 electricity contracts and 206 personal loans:

 |Product||Late Fee |

 |Credit Card||$0- $40||$18.50|

 If you’re paying up to $50 in late fees for any of these products, then avoiding those fees could be as easy as getting organised, start by taking note of when your bills are due and making a conscious effort to pay them on time.

 But if you find yourself constantly shelling out cash despite your best efforts, then get in touch with the company to see if you can access a hardship program or consider switching to one of the many products that don’t charge late fees by comparing some of the best credit card deals in Australia.

-Some credit cards with no annual fees - page last updated September 19, 2020
+Some credit cards with no annual fees - last updated November 28, 2020

 Bankwest Zero Platinum Mastercard

 American Express Velocity Escape CardDetails